-I’m excited to share this simple and delicious, protein and probiotic-rich soy yogurt recipe made in my EuroCuisine maker.
-I have actually found it quite easy to switch to non-dairy with soy substitutes like these… First, I’d like to thank HappyHealthyLongLife.com for her inspiration and enthusiasm.
-You can see her original post about it here.
+I’m excited to share this simple and delicious, protein and probiotic-rich soy yogurt recipe made in my Euro Cuisine yogurt maker (pictured below).
+I have actually found it quite easy to switch to non-dairy with substitutes like these.

 Now, on to making this delightfully decadent dairy-free recipe.
 Homemade soy yogurt can end up being too thin so using cornstarch to make the yogurt thicker works well.
 Start with about 3 tablespoons and see if it’s to your liking.